streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 A new icon can reuse the content of [other quest icons](res/graphics/quest), it can be based on openly licensed graphics such as ones from [svgrepo.com](https://www.svgrepo.com/).
 See [the attribution file](res/graphics/authors.txt) for what was used so far.

 Keep similar style to existing ones and app in general.
-Note the background color of the icon marks its relation group:
+Note that the background color of the icon marks its relation group:
 - magenta: bicycle traffic
 - blue: pedestrian traffic
 - yellow: motor vehicles (car, motorcycles)
-- grey: contructions (building type/height/entrances/roof/address, power poles, bridges, fire hydrants...)
+- grey: constructions (building type/height/entrances/roof/address, power poles, bridges, fire hydrants...)
-- light orange: shop related (opening hours, shop types/seating, shop/atm names, shop level, airconditioning, smoking, internet access, payment, survelience)
+- light orange: shop related (opening hours, shop types/seating, shop/atm names, shop level, airconditioning, smoking, internet access, payment, surveillance)
 - green: amenities (nature, picnic, sport, religion, recycling, police, postbox, wheelchair, objects on summits, AED, toilets, backrest, is entrance paid...)
 - brown: nature-related (stile type/steps, trees/orchads)